Skip to main content

 The Monmouthshire & Brecon Canal, known affectionately as the Mon & Brec, began life as two separate canals – the Monmouthshire Canal and the Brecknock & Abergavenny Canal.
 Although the two were joined in 1812 at Pontymoile, this year’s anniversary celebrates the completion of the more northern Brecon Canal twelve years earlier.

-Heritage advisor David Viner has taken a look back at how the canal has evolved to become the much loved waterway it is today flowing through the Bannau Brycheiniog National Park.
+Each month heritage consultant David Viner is taking a look back at how the canal has evolved to become the much loved waterway it is today flowing through the Bannau Brycheiniog National Park, from its construction taking it from Gilwern all the way to Brecon.

 Gilwern